 We often help nonprofits simplify their bookkeeping records that are overwhelming because the financial statements have too much detail.
 Often, more is NOT better.
 Too much information can be confusing and doesn’t paint a clean picture of how the organization is doing.

 Would you prefer to read a three-page P&L or a quick one-pager?
-We typically try to explain to our nonprofit clients that a concise, one-page statement for the annual report is one the most important things to your donors, board or CPA.
+We typically try to explain to our nonprofit clients that a concise, one-page statement for the annual report is one the most important things you can give your donors, board or CPA.
 It should cover topics such as viability determination, financial stability, resiliency & flexibility, new programs and support from your finance committee.

 Here are some ways nonprofits can simplify their bookkeeping: